librecores/librecores-web/doc/src/devenv/tipsandtricks.rst

 Algolia indices configuration
 -----------------------------
-To configure Algolia in the development environment you need to specify the Application ID (site_algolia_app_id) and the Admin API Key (site_algolia_api_key) in the ansible/secrets/dev-vagrant.secrets.yml file.
-Clear and import the search settings from algolia
+To configure Algolia in the development environment you need to specify the Application ID (site_algolia_app_id) and the Admin API Key (site_algolia_api_key) in the ansible/secrets/dev-vagrant.secrets.yml file. you have to clear and import the search indices settings for pushing data to algolia.

 Clear indices
 -------------